Skip to Content

 2. The button briefly changes to a checkmark with Copied to confirm.

-API Key page after generation showing the read-only key textbox and Copy button
+Key reveal dialog after creation showing the one-time read-only key textbox and Copy key button

 Audit attribution

-Every short URL written via the External API stores createdBy = api-key:<your label> (and updatedBy on the next edit).
-The Codelloy dashboard renders these with a key icon and the label text — distinct from human-created links, which show an email and a person icon.
+Every short URL written via the External API stores createdBy = api-key:<the key's label> (and updatedBy on the next edit).
+The Codelloy dashboard renders these with a key icon and the label text, distinct from human-created links, which show an email and a person icon.
 See Field Reference → Short URL Object and the createdVia / lastModifiedVia columns which carry the structured origin (EXTERNAL / INTERNAL) alongside the human-readable principal.

 API Key Best Practices

-1. Use descriptive labels — your future self thanks you when auditing.
+2. Use descriptive labels: your future self thanks you when auditing.

-2. Store the key securely — treat it like a password; never commit it to source control.
+3. Store the key securely: treat it like a password; never commit it to source control.

 4. Include the key in every request using the X-API-KEY header.